YuvalAnteby/Gmail-AdvancedSystemProgramming/client_python/README.md

 ---

-## Setting up and running the client
+## Setting up and running the client.

 ### Clone
 ```bash